 Tooltip displays a pop-up with additional information when the mouse is hovered over a data point.

-Trackball is used to track a data point closer to the current mouse position or touch contact point.
+Trackball is used to track a data point closest to the current mouse position or touch contact point.

-The zooming toolbar contains buttons for performing actions like zoom in/out, reset, pan, etc.
+The zooming toolbar contains buttons for performing actions like zooming in and out, reset, pan, etc.

 End users can interactively select or highlight a series or a data point.